pavla-martinkova/osprinciples/sprava-dat-en.md

 - Publisher and its persistent identifier (ROR)
 - Comprehensible description of the dataset
 - Information about data availability (time embargo, license, and other details)
-- Persistent identifiers of the dataset
+- Persistent identifier of the dataset
 - Information about funding (funding provider and project number)
 - Classification according to scientific disciplines
 - Keywords